cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 <i>Equation 8.</i>
 </center><br>
 @anchor respiratory-chemoreceptors
 The Fresnel model uses pre-selected ventilation frequencies to model various physiological and pathological conditions.
-The %BioGears %Respiratory System extended the Fresnel, et. al. model by incorporating a chemical stimuli feedback mechanism that contributes to the overall blood gas regulation.
+The %Respiratory System extended the Fresnel, et. al. model by incorporating a chemical stimuli feedback mechanism that contributes to the overall blood gas regulation.
 As a chemical feedback mechanism, past works used empirical relationships between minute ventilation, <i>V<sup><b>.</b></sup><sub>E</sub></i>, or alveolar ventilation, <i>V<sup><b>.</b></sup><sub>A</sub></i>, and the blood gas partial pressures that represent the respiratory response to chemical stimuli at the peripheral and central chemoreceptors @cite Khoo1982chemicalFeedback , @cite Batzel2005chemicalFeedback .
-The %BioGears %Respiratory Model adopted the mathematical relation  that links the alveolar ventilation with the blood gas levels.
-The resulting mathematical relationship implemented in the %BioGears %Respiratory System is
+The %Respiratory Model adopted the mathematical relation  that links the alveolar ventilation with the blood gas levels.
+The resulting mathematical relationship implemented in the %Respiratory System is

 \f[\dot{V}_{A} =G_{p} e^{-0.05P_{a} O_{2} } \max (0,P_{aCO_{2} } -I_{p} )+G_{c} \max (0,P_{aCO_{2} } -I_{c} )\f]
 <center>